sfc-gh-dwilczak/tutorials/docs/snowflake/container/introduction/introduction.md

 # Container Services - Introduction
-Goal of this tutorial is to get a introduction to Snowflake Container services.
+Goal of this tutorial is to get a introduction to Snowflake Container services by creating a flask website and then uploading / running it in Snowflake.

 ## Video
 Video currently in development.